-Begin with the air track tilted -prop up one end of the track.
+Begin with the air track tilted.
+Use the wooden block to prop up one end of the track as you did in a previous lab.
 Place the cart at the top of the track.
 Measure straight down to see how far a point on the cart is from the table surface.
 Any point on the cart will do, as long as you are consistent.
 This is the initial height of the cart, h_0 .
 Use the formula for gravitational potential energy to calculate a value of PE for this height.